 - Comprehension & Research – 60%

-The Writing portion is comprised of two composition subjects that survey your capacity to write in an effective manner.
+The Writing portion is comprised of two composition subjects that survey your capacity to write effectively.
 Both topics are required for this section.
 One of the topics wants you to break down a given circumstance or explanation.
 The second topic wants you to write about something specific and personal.
 There is no specialized knowledge needed for the topics in this section.
 You are given the option of taking all 3 in one session or you can take them individually.